Xewdy444/CF-Clearance-Scraper/README.md

 # CF-Clearance-Scraper

-A simple program for fetching cf_clearance cookies from websites issuing cloudflare challanges to users.
+A simple program for fetching cf_clearance cookies from websites issuing cloudflare challenges to users.
 This program works on JavaScript and (non-interactive) managed challenges.
 It does not work on legacy CAPTCHA challenges, since human interraction would  be required.

 ## Installation